 Instead I live… but live in hell.

-Is this what makes Jesus so unpalatable to the lost?
-They would rather be damned than live in the debt of a thief, one who was rejected, despised, crucified.
+Is this precisely what makes Jesus so unpalatable to the lost?
+It seems they would rather be damned than live in the debt of a thief, one who was rejected, despised, crucified.
 If they accept grace and forgiveness through his death, they would be forever indebted to him, to his mercy.
 He would have dominion over them.
 This mercy is too great for some to bear and sadly they turn away.

 28 Then Jesus said, “Come to me, all of you who are weary and carry heavy burdens, and I will give you rest.
 29 Take my yoke upon you.
 Let me teach you, because I am humble and gentle at heart, and you will find rest for your souls.
 30 For my yoke is easy to bear, and the burden I give you is light.”